 A continuation and advanced application of the basic 2-dimensional design concepts and processes begun in ART 103.
 An introduction to basic 3-dimensional concepts.
 The course includes a cursory examination of career paths in the field of design and important historical design movements.
 Prerequisite: C or better in ART 103.

 A survey of painting, sculpture, and architecture from prehistoric times through the early Renaissance, with a consideration of major societal issues and ideas which may have influenced the development of forms and techniques in the visual arts.
-Prerequisite: placement in ENG 103.
+Prerequisite: placement into ENG 103.

 A continuation of ART 105, from the high Renaissance to the present.
 Prerequisite: ENG 099 or successful completion of the English Competency Examination.